zaher/blender_z_tools/README.md

 ![Imgur](https://i.imgur.com/qq9xYsJ.gif)

-## Export
+## Export DAE

+Export objects as ".dae" file into "output" folder.

-Export functions will fix mesh name to the same name of object name, this help OpenSIM handle the linkset
+Export will fix mesh(data) name to the same name of object name, this help OpenSIM handle the linkset.

-Export Individual: Will export each project as DAE file into "output" folder, each Object will have a standalone file exported, using the same name of object.
+**Export Individual**: Will export each object, each Object will have a standalone file exported, using the same name of object.

-Export Grouped: Will export to 3 .dea files,
+**Export Grouped**: Will export to 3 ".dae" files only,

-1 - Objects that have Face Map :  Face Group named "Convex",
+1 - Objects that have Convex :  Face Group named "Convex",

-2 - Objects that created from Face Map:  Face Group, it is a convex mesh for first objects.
+2 - Objects that created from Convex:  it is a convex mesh for first objects.

-3 - Objects that doesn't have Face Map:  "Convex", for parts of the object that have no need for a Convex.
+3 - Objects that doesn't have Convex:  "Convex", for parts of the object that have no need for a Convex.

+**Export by Collections**: Will export to ".dae" files by collections names.